 2019-2020: Microbial source tracking

 Sampling for MST was conducted at all five Kenai River bacteria monitoring locations in 2019 and 2020.
-MST methodology was employed to test for the presence of dog, human, and gull fecal matter- are potential sources contributing to bacteria concentrations in the Kenai River system.
+MST methodology was employed to test for the presence of dog, human, and gull fecal matter- all of which are potential sources contributing to bacteria concentrations in the Kenai River system.
 In 2019, the first sampling event occurred prior to start of the PUF on June 4th and on August 1st, 2019.
 In 2020, MST sampling events took place on June 23rd and July 20th.

 All sampling events for MST corresponded with a standard bacteria sampling event.
 Prior to each sampling event, five 500-mL sterile sampling bottles were packaged individually wrapped in paper towels and stored in zip lock bags.
 Once in the field, personnel cleaned hands and wore new disposable gloves.
 Sample bottles remained closed until immediately prior to sample collection.
 Each bottle was labeled with sampling location, sample type (MST), date, and time.
 One grab sample was taken per monitoring location and subsequently packaged and shipped on ice with a corresponding chain-of-custody form (Appendix C: Chain-of-Custody) within six hours of sampling via commercial air carrier to the ADEC-certified laboratory, SGS North America Inc. (SGS), in Anchorage.
 To concentrate bacteria within the samples, SGS processed all samples via a sterile, vacuum filtration method.
 All resulting filters were stored in a freezer until notified by KWF to overnight mail the frozen samples with a temperature blank to ADEC-approved Source Molecular in Miami, Florida, where the bacteria source was identified by genetic markers using quantitative polymerase chain reaction (qPCR) and Digital PCR technologies.